 Join AAPM leadership, fellow meeting attendees, and industry partners during evening receptions in the Resource Center.
 Receptions provide an excellent opportunity to socialize and network with colleagues, view more than 180 scientific poster abstracts featuring the latest pain research, and learn about the newest technologies and products to improve your practice and patient care.

 Meet the Faculty

 AAPM is excited to again feature Meet the Faculty events during meeting breaks.
-Plan to attend in the Resource Center for the opportunity to get your questions answered by pain medicine experts and engage in discussion with fellow meeting attendees.
+Plan to attend in the Resource Center during the following times for the opportunity to get your questions answered by pain medicine experts and engage in discussion with fellow meeting attendees.

 AAPM Shared Interest Groups (SIGs)

 Meeting registrants are invited to participate in SIG meetings, offering an opportunity for attendees to connect with a niche community of practitioners who share similar interests.
 Meeting times and locations will be posted as they become available.
 The following AAPM SIGs will meet in Denver: